jointoucan/finch-graphql/README.md

 ![Finch GraphQL](./assets/finch-graphql.svg)

+> This is the version 1.x branch please use 2.x versions for updated packages, and new functionality

 # Finch GraphQL

 Finch GraphQL is a library that allows you to build up a local GraphQL API that is accessible via client scripts of an web extension.
 When [external messaging](https://developer.chrome.com/docs/extensions/mv2/messaging/#external-webpage) is setup you may even query Finch GraphQL from a connectable website.